Apple MDM

 Information

-Lost Mode is enabled by setting a device into the 'Missing' Client State, via the right click contextual menu:
+Lost Mode is enabled by setting a supported device into the Missing Client State from the right-click contextual menu:

-To disable Lost Mode, select any other Client State, Tracked or Untracked.
-A Model Update is required after altering the Client State before the MDM command will be sent to the device.
+To disable Lost Mode, select another Client State, such as Tracked or Untracked.
+A Model Update is required after changing the Client State before the MDM command is sent to the device.

-Devices require network to receive the command to enable or disable Lost Mode.
+Devices require a network connection to receive the command to enable or disable Lost Mode.

-If a device is Locked and unable to receive network due to the surrounding W-Fi networks not yet being configured, consider connecting the device to ethernet (adaptor may be required).
+If a device is locked and cannot connect because nearby Wi-Fi networks are not configured, consider connecting the device to Ethernet.
+An adapter may be required.

 Locating Devices